 Add the piloncillo, prunes, pears, orange juice, apple, walnuts, cinnamon, and cloves.
 Simmer, uncovered, for about an hour, stirring occasionally.

-Remove cinnamon sticks before serving, if you like, to facilitate pouring.
+Remove cinnamon sticks before serving to facilitate pouring.
 Use a ladle to pour liquid and chunks of fruit into large mugs.
 Provide spoons so that your guests can eat the fruit while sipping the hot liquid.

 Edited by Robin Grose